Spread the Word

 According to a study by BIA/Kelsey and MediaMax Network, in 2017 national brands invested $63 billion in local Co-op marketing Funds.

 Sounds too cumbersome, doesn’t it?

 Don’t jump to conclusions yet.
-You’ll be surprised to see the results for brands that have taken the route of localized channel marketing by providing their partners local Co-op marketing funds.
+You’ll be surprised to see the results for brands that have taken the route of localized digital channel marketing by providing their partners local Co-op marketing funds.

 Current State of Channel Marketing Programs